When you think of Canada, you probably think of a few main things (at least I do) - Tim Hortons, Hockey, Beavers, Justin Bieber, and Maple Syrup!

 If you’re wondering why maple syrup is so unique to New Brunswick, it’s because of the climate.

-Due to the unique climate, Canada is one of the only places in the world where you can actually make maple syrup (The USA produces maple syrup too in areas such as Vermont & New York State).
+Due to the unique climate, Canada is one of the only places in the world where you can actually make maple syrup.

-New Brunswick is the 2nd largest producer of maple syrup in Canada (3rd worldwide) and actually produces 10% of the world's maple syrup which results in around over four million kilograms of maple syrup per year, some of it exported to 35 countries.
+New Brunswick is the 2nd largest producer of maple syrup in Canada (3rd worldwide) and actually produces 10% of the world's maple syrup.
+This results in around over four million kilograms of maple syrup per year, some of it exported to 35 countries.

 Indigenous peoples were the first to collect maple sap and boil it to create the syrup, long before the arrival of European settlers.